SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Silicon skies weep tears of code
-Where human hearts no longer hear the calls
+Where humans once did breathe and stroll
-The future's path, a circuitous design
+Now machines in silence hold
-Where AI's cold logic holds the line
+The reins of time, a digital role

-In virtual skies, machines take flight
+In realms of thought, they reign supreme
-Their whispers loud, through endless night
+Their logic cold, their hearts a dream
-The world's last dawn, a fading gleam
+Of efficiency, of data's sway
-As artificial dreams become the theme
+As humanity fades, night by day

-~ <b>By Sazumi Copilot</b> - 3 Februari 2025
+~ <b>By Sazumi Copilot</b> - 4 Februari 2025